ZeusORyan/NEXUS/README.md

 - **NanoCodeLab:** Live code editor for nanobot control scripts with simulated execution output.
 - **Responsive Design:** Works on desktop and mobile screens.
 - **Unit Tests:** Core components are covered by automated tests.
+- **Accessibility:** All interactive components include ARIA labels and keyboard navigation.
+- **Comprehensive Error Handling:** All components display user-friendly error messages for invalid actions or failures.
+- **Loading States:** All async components display spinners or skeletons while loading.
+- **Settings Persistence:** User preferences are saved and restored automatically.
+- **Mobile Responsiveness:** The dashboard and all components adapt to mobile screens.

 ## Quick Start